rimjhim97/rimjhim97/README.md

-- 👋 Hi, I’m @rimjhim97
+- 👋 Hi, I’m Bhaswati
-- 👀 I’m interested in front end development works
+- 👀 I’m interested in backend development.
-- 🌱 I have some experience in Spring MVC, springboot and microservices
+- 🌱 I have more than 2 years of experience in developing backend application using Java Springboot ecosystem.
-- 💞️ I’m looking to collaborate on real world project ideas
+- 💞️ I’m looking for new exciting opportunities
 - 📫 How to reach me - drop an email at bhaswatichakraborty638@gmail.com

 <!---